kopalja/Diploma_demo/README.md

 ## Getting Started

-The followirng section describes the setup process of the enviroment to be able to run the demo script.
+The followirng section describes the setup process of the enviroment to be able to run the following demo scripts.
+* run_demo.sh: to generate graphs presented in the thesis.
+* count_cars.py: to count the cars in the video by traction-by-detection algorithm and generate video with bounding boxes.

 ### Prerequisites